mavit/slimpris2/doc/slimpris2.md

 # DESCRIPTION

-Provide a bridge between the MPRIS media player remote control protocol and Logitech Media Server, allowing it to be controlled using the user interfaces integrated into your Linux desktop.
+Provide a bridge between the MPRIS media player remote control protocol and Lyrion Music Server, allowing it to be controlled using the user interfaces integrated into your Linux desktop.

 `slimpris2` is run in the user session and monitors a local or distant `squeezeboxserver`.